How to Audit LDAP Signing in an Active Directory Domain

 You need to audit all DCs in your domain for event ID 2889.
 If you have a lot of DCs, you can use Query-InsecureLDAPBinds.ps1 to automate the process.
 The script is available for free on GitHub here.
 Make sure you review and understand the code before running the script in a production environment.

-Once you have identified the clients or apps that are using insecure binds to communicate with AD, you need to modify them to ensure that either simple LDAP binds are sent over a secure SSL/TLS channel or enable signed SASL binds if the client or app support it.
+Once you have identified the clients or apps that are using insecure binds to communicate with AD, you need to modify them to ensure that either simple LDAP binds are sent over a secure SSL/TLS channel or enable signed SASL binds if the client or app supports it.
 Signed SASL binds are easier to set up and maintain because they don’t require maintenance of a certificate.
+Ensure you enable LDAP logging on domain controllers to monitor these changes effectively.
+And of course LDAP signing aren’t the only events you should monitor, there are other events to audit in Active Directory.